top of page

 While there’s nothing wrong with staying abreast of news in various areas, you have to focus on the purpose of why you were sent there.

 Another example of this is school.
 When you attend school, each student must pass each grade individually.
 During the process, various assignments and reports such as research papers are expected to be turned in on time.
-Whether an assignment or report has been completed accurately, you still are expected to fulfill the requirements in order to obtain your certificate, diploma, or degree.
+Whether an assignment or report has been completed accurately, you are still expected to fulfill the requirements in order to obtain your certificate, diploma, or degree.

 Although school activities such as sport games and other events are held throughout the school year, you have to find a way to discipline yourself to study, research, and create reports, presentations, and experiments.